-Return to Commercial and Industrial Exeter
+Return to Retail Exeter

 A little way down Longbrook Street, opposite where the old Theatre Royal was situated can be found one of Exeter's most successful independent food retailers, Hartnell's Fresh Foods.
 With its smart blue and white awning, the Tardis interior contains a mouth watering selection of fresh meat, bread, fruit and vegetables that could not be purchased in a single shop when the premises first opened in 1890 as Hutchings and Son, butchers at 4 Eastgate.

 Mr Albany Hutchings had been an auctioneer before he opened his business at Eastgate.
 Mr Hutchings also owned a slaughterhouse in Smythen Street, the traditional centre of butchery in Exeter, probably in the area that was once known as Butchers Row.
 There was enough hanging space for ten sides of beef and a dozen sheep.
 Stables in Trinity Mews and a field in Wonford, for keeping animals after their purchase at market or directly from the farm, completed Mr Hutchings little empire.
 This was a different era from the modern, factory prepared, plastic wrapped joints of the supermarket, a time when the customer was only too aware of the source of their food from the many animals led through the streets of Exeter, to the small, privately owned slaughterhouses that not only smelled unpleasant, but were often noisy and dirty.

 The shop was next to Boons, also a butcher, which was itself, next to the Cathedral Dairy just opposite the New London Hotel.
 Business did well, and in 1898 Mr J D Seward was engaged as manager and in 1902, he moved to live over Eastgate at his marriage.
 Shortly after their first son was born, Mrs Seward joined her husband in the business, looking after the accounts from the desk for a joint wage of 35 shillings per week.